-Since 1980s very long baseline interferometry (VLBI) has been the most accurate absolute astrometry technique.
+Since the 1980s very long baseline interferometry (VLBI) has been the most accurate absolute astrometry technique.
 The accuracy of VLBI absolute positions can reach the 0.1 mas level.
 With few exceptions, VLBI is able to provide absolute positions of only active galactic nuclei (AGNs).
-In 2016, the Gaia Data Release 1 (DR1) (Lindegren et al. 2016) ushered an emergence of the technique that rivals VLBI in accuracy.
-A quick analysis by Mignard et al. (2016) found that in general, the differences between common AGNs in VLBI and Gaia DR1 catalogues are close to their uncertainties, except for a 6% of common objects.
-Mignard et al. (2016) claims that "individual examination of a number of these cases shows that a likely explanation for the offset can often be found, for example in the form of a bright host galaxy or nearby star".
-They conclude (page 13) that "the overall agreement between the optical and radio positions is excellent".
+In 2016, the Gaia Data Release 1 (DR1) (Lindegren et al. 2016) led to the emergence of a technique that rivals VLBI in accuracy.
+A quick analysis by Mignard et al. (2016) found that, in general, the differences between common AGNs in the VLBI and Gaia DR1 catalogues are close to their uncertainties, except for 6 per cent of common objects.
+Mignard et al. (2016) claim that 'individual examination of a number of these cases shows that a likely explanation for the offset can often be found, for example

+Our analysis of Gaia DR1 confirmed the existence of a population of sources with statistically significant VLBI/Gaia offsets (Petrov & Kovalev 2017a).
+We found that such factors as failures in quality control in both VLBI and Gaia, blended nearby stars, or bright host galaxies can account for at maximum 1/3 of that population.
+This analysis, as well as recent work by others (Mignard et al. 2016; Makarov et al. 2017; Frouard et al. 2018; Liu, Zhu & Liu 2018a; Liu, Malkin & Zhu 2018b; Liu, Zhu & Liu 2018c), in the form of a bright host galaxy or nearby star'.
+They conclude (p.
+13) that 'the overall agreement between the optical and radio positions is excellent'.
 We see it differently.
 If two independent observing campaigns produced small (negligible) differences, that also implies that the contribution of a new campaign is also small (negligible) with respect to what has been known before.
 Science does not emerge from agreements.
 It emerges from disagreements.
-Therefore, we focused our analysis on differences between VLBI and Gaia AGN positions.
+Therefore, we focused our analysis on the differences between the VLBI and Gaia AGN positions.

-Our analysis of Gaia DR1 confirmed the existence of a population of sources with statistically significant VLBI/Gaia offsets (Petrov & Kovalev 2017a).
-We found that such factors as the failures in quality control in both VLBI and Gaia, blended nearby stars, or bright host galaxies can account at maximum for 1/3 of that population.
-This analysis, as well as recent works of others (Mignard et al. 2016; Makarov et al. 2017; Frouard et al. 2018; Liu et al. 2018a,b,c), used arc lengths of VLBI/Gaia differences.
-Including the second dimension, the position angle of VLBI/Gaia offsets, resulted in a breakthrough.
-Though the distribution of the position angles counted from the declination axis turned out to be close to uniform, the distribution of the position angles with respect to the jet direction determined from analysis of VLBI images of matched sources revealed a strong anisotropy (Kovalev et al. 2017): the offsets have a preferable direction along the jet, and at a smaller extent in the direction opposite to the jet.
-We interpret it as a manifestation of a presence of optical jets at scales finer than the Gaia point spread function (PSF), i.e., 100-300 mas.
-Known optical jets in AGNs resolved with Hubble Space Telescope are cospatial (Gabuzda et al. 2006; Perlman et al. 2010; Meyer et al. 2018).
+4Max-Planck-Institut für Radioastronomie, Auf dem Hügel 69, 53121 Bonn, Germany used arc lengths of VLBI/Gaia differences.
+Including the second dimension, the position angle of the VLBI/Gaia offsets, resulted in a breakthrough.
+Though the distribution of the position angles counted from the declination axis turned out to be close to uniform, the distribution of the position angles with respect to the jet direction determined from analysis of VLBI images of matched sources revealed a strong anisotropy (Kovalev, Petrov & Plavin 2017): the offsets have a preferable direction along the jet, and to a lesser extent in the direction opposite to the jet.
+We interpret this as a manifestation of the presence of optical jets at scales finer than the Gaia point spread function (PSF), i.e. 100-300 mas.
+Known optical jets in AGNs resolved with the Hubble Space Telescope are cospatial (Gabuzda et al. 2006; Perlman et al. 2010; Meyer et al. 2018).
 Even in that case there will be position differences.
-It was emphasized in (Petrov & Kovaley 2017b) that the response to an extended structure of a power detector used by Gaia and an interferometer that records voltage is fundamentally different.
-The Gaia positions correspond to the location of the optical centroid, while the VLBI positions are associated to the most compact and bright feature at the jet base.
+It was emphasized in Petrov & Kovalev (2017b) that the response to an extended structure of a power detector used by Gaia and an interferometer that records voltage is fundamentally different.
+The Gaia positions correspond to the location of the optical centroid, while the VLBI positions are associated with the most compact and bright feature at the jet base.
 Therefore, the physical meaning of a VLBI/Gaia offset is a displacement of the optical centroid with respect to the jet base.